 With these 23 games, everyone can enjoy the drive.

-We’ll share 23 fun games to play while driving, as well as some other tips for entertaining children on long car journeys.
+We compiled 23 fun games to play while driving.
+We also included essential tips for entertaining children on long journeys.

 Key Takeaways

-Don’t let your children get bored in the car!
-Here are 23 good games to take your kid’s mind off the long road ahead.
-These games are fantastic for boys, girls, parents, and even grandparents!
+Do not let your children get bored in the car.
+Here are 23 engaging games to take their minds off the long road ahead.
+These options work great for boys, girls, parents, and even grandparents.

 50 State License Plate Game